tonynov16/IT493Team3Repository/README.md

 - | Google Slides            | Google                  | Google Slides is used to create and edit powerpoints on the cloud with other team members on the project.

-- | Use Again?              | Yes our team would use again.
-Microsoft Powerpoint and Google Slides allowed our team to create/edit powerpoints.
+- | Use Again?              | Yes, our team would use it again.
+Microsoft Powerpoint and Google Slides allowed our team to create/edit presentations.

 ## 3. Track Project and Team Performance
 **| Software Name            | Vendor/Company          | Relevant Assignments/Deliverables that was used to create or complete |**